ArtskydJ/just-login-server-api/README.md

 Logs a user out.

-`cb` has the argument: `err`
+- `cb` is expected to be a function with the following argument:
+	- `err` is either null or an error object.

+Example:

 	jlc.unauthenticate(function(err) {
-		if (err && err.invalidToken)
+		if (err)
-			console.log("invalid token")            //this is expected for invalid tokens else if (err)
+			console.log("error:", err.message) //this is expected for invalid tokens (not previously logged in) else
-			console.log("error:", err.message)      //this is never expected, but can happen else
-			console.log("you have been logged out") //this is expected for valid tokens })
+			console.log("you have been logged out") //this is expected for valid tokens (previously logged in) })